Student Dress Code

 - Clothes should always be clean, smart, ironed and in a good state of repair;

 - ID cards should be worn on the Braintree Sixth Form lanyard at all times.
 ID cards should not be swapped or damaged and should be reported if lost;

 - Extreme hairstyles and hair dyed in colours which do not occur naturally are not acceptable

 Procedures for Dress Code Infringements

-Comment on SIMS – Dress issue – 2nd warning and comment on professionalism.
+Comment on SIMS – Dress issue –(recorded on SIMS, SSO to Action).

-E-mail sent home copying in parents and all other staff, tutors, Student Support Officer – KS5 and Head of Year.
+E-mail sent home copying in parents/carersMonitoring email sent to all other staff, tutors, Pastoral Manager – KS5 and Head of Year.

 4th Infringement or serious infringement

-Asked to leave premises to change – letter or email to be sent stating the reasons why.
+Asked to leave premises to change – email to be sent stating the reasons why.